plant99/k8s-notes/notes/k8s-application-architecture.md

 You can separate configs in the same file with a `---` on a new line.
 This won't be the case if you're using something like `skaffold` when the configs can be aggregrated within a directory.

 Update [LoadBalancers doesn't work with `minikube`](https://stackoverflow.com/questions/44110876/kubernetes-service-external-ip-pending).
 One can still use Ingress, NodePort.

-`ClusterIP` can be used to expose ports within the cluster.
-This is also a type of `Service`.